-Since these teams would be travelling along the transmission line they would preferably be staying on fly camps setup along the transmission line corridor.
-However for storage of the material a laydown area would be constructed.
+Since these teams would travelling along the transmission line they would preferably be staying on fly camps setup along the transmission corridor transmission line alignment.
+However for storage on the material a laydown area would be constructed.
 The area would also be used for housing of labours.

-Water uses
+Water Uses

 The water usage would include water for both construction and domestic activity.
-During tower foundation approximately 60 m3 of water (60 KL) will be required daily while in the tower erection phase approximately 50 L of water would be required daily.
+During tower foundation approximately 60 m of water (60 KL) will be required daily while in the tower erection phase approximately 50 L of water would be required daily.
 During stringing phase the water requirement would be primarily for domestic activity only and would be in the tune of 25 L per day.